MMR-V: What's Left Unsaid? A Benchmark for Multimodal Deep Reasoning in Videos: Introduction

 \section{Introduction}

-Recent models like OpenAI's o1~\cite{jaech2024openai} and Deepseek-R1~\cite{guo2025deepseek} have significantly improved text reasoning ability through reinforcement learning.
-This has sparked growing interest in multimodal reasoning~\cite{wang2025multimodal}.
-Models like o3 and o4-mini~\cite{o3} have achieved impressive results on image reasoning tasks through tool use, integrating visual information into the reasoning process to enable deep reflection and evidence mining.
+Recent models like OpenAI's o1~\citep{jaech2024openai} and Deepseek-R1~\citep{guo2025deepseek} have significantly improved text reasoning ability through reinforcement learning.
+This has sparked growing interest in multimodal reasoning~\citep{wang2025multimodal}.
+Models like o3~\citep{o3} and GPT-5~\citep{gpt5} have achieved impressive results on image reasoning tasks through tool use, integrating visual information into the reasoning process to enable deep reflection and evidence mining.
 However, most of these studies focus on images, with limited exploration of more challenging video reasoning tasks.
-Video naturally involves sequential and richer multimodal information, requiring models to perform reasoning and mine evidence over long-range, multi-frame.
-Since this capability is essential for real-world applications such as embodied intelligence and intelligent security monitoring~\cite{hou2008research, yang2024thinking}, it naturally raises an important question: \textit{can current MLLMs perform deep multimodal reasoning and mine evidence on complex videos like o3 on image tasks?}
+Video involves sequential and richer multimodal information, requiring models to reason and mine evidence over long-range, multi-frame.
+Since this capability is essential for real-world applications such as embodied intelligence and intelligent security monitoring~\citep{hou2008research, yang2024thinking}, it naturally raises an important question: \textit{can current MLLMs perform deep multimodal reasoning and ``think with videos'' like o3 on image tasks?}

-However, existing video benchmarks primarily focus on perception and understanding tasks~\cite{zhou2024mlvu, fu2024video}.
+However, existing video benchmarks primarily focus on perception and understanding tasks~\citep{zhou2024mlvu, fu2024video}.
 These tasks often only require locating frames mentioned in the question and understanding adjacent frames.
 For example, at the bottom of Figure \ref{fig:benchmark_intro}, noticing the boy being hit by the metal frame is enough to understand why he ran into the girl.
 Such tasks fall short in evaluating multimodal reasoning abilities.
 We summarize their limitations as follows: \textbf{(1) Limited frame context}: Even for long videos, existing tasks often rely on just a few adjacent frames, failing to exploit the long-range sequential structure of the video. \textbf{(2) Lack of reasoning}: Many questions can be answered through direct perception. \textbf{(3) Unrealistic task}: Simple perception and adjacent-frame understanding tasks do not meet the real-world demands for AI system strong capabilities.

 To address these shortcomings, we propose \textbf{MMR-V Bench: A Benchmark for Multi-modal Deep Reasoning in Videos}.
 We present two examples to illustrate the key differences with previous video understanding benchmarks in Figure~\ref{fig:benchmark_intro}.
 MMR-V offers the following features: \textbf{(1) Long-range, multi-frame reasoning:} tasks involve multimodal reasoning over non-adjacent video frames to locate and analyze multiple evidences; \textbf{(2) Beyond perception: }questions cannot be answered by direct perception of question frame directly, requiring reasoning and the extraction of implications; \textbf{(3) Reliability: }All tasks are annotated manually, and potential subjective bias is reduced by cross-referencing the most popular video comments. \textbf{(4) Confusability:} We employ carefully designed annotation strategies to craft model-aligned distractor options, thereby ensuring confusability.